learn-co-curriculum/phase-1-tasklister-mini-project/README.md

 ## Deliverables:

-- As an user, I should be able to type a task into the input field.
+- As a user, I should be able to type a task into the input field.
-- As an user, I should be able to click some form of a submit button.
+- As a user, I should be able to click some form of a submit button.
-- As an user, the task string that I provided should appear on the DOM after the submit button has been activated.
+- As a user, the task string that I provided should appear on the DOM after the submit button has been activated.

 **Note:** [While the example][example] shows one working application of TaskLister Lite™️, yours can (and is encouraged to!) look however you like.